andongfan/mlscript/doc/mls-codebase-doc.md

 ### Typing

-A typer does type checking, that is, it accepts an abstract syntax tree of a program and type checks the program.
+A typer does type-checking, that is, it accepts an abstract syntax tree of a program and type-checks the program.
 MLscript's typer supports type inference with subtyping.
 For more about the type system, please refer to [MLstruct](https://dl.acm.org/doi/abs/10.1145/3563304).